- How can I be certain that the Humane Society of the United States is deserving of my support?

 As the largest animal protection organization in the country, the HSUS receives a large volume of mail.
 To best coordinate the timely receipt and processing of all correspondence, the HSUS utilizes two mail houses, one in Washington, DC and one in Phoenix, Ariz.
 When responding to an HSUS mailing, we encourage you to use the provided postage-paid envelopes.
 This will ensure that your donations and letters are processed in a timely manner.

 How do I request a receipt to document my donation?

-Members who donate online automatically receive a donation receipt sent to their registered email account each time their donations are processed online.
-Online donors also have the ability to log into their online profile pages and view their online donation history.
+Members who donate online automatically receive a donation receipt sent to their registered email account for their first donation.

 I sent in my HSUS membership renewal, but I received another "renewal" notice.
 Why?

 The HSUS develops its mailings two months in advance.
 Often, a donation and the renewal notice cross in the mail.
 Be assured that your donation qualifies you for annual membership.

 Does the HSUS exchange information with other organizations?